Quantized Conductance by Accelerated Electrons: Quantized conductance by accelerated electrons

 \section{Quantized conductance by accelerated electrons}

 In this section, we propose a new model that derives the quantized conductance by assuming a uniform accelerated motion of electrons.
 Before we unfold our model, a brief introduction to the Landauer formula is in order, and discuss a previously unaddressed issue in Landauer's model.
+We also simulate the initial electrostatic potential for a two-dimensional plane with a narrow constriction by solving the Poisson equation.